Martin Hockey's End to End Walk: Land's End to John O'Groats

 The UK Trailwalker's Handbook (Cicerone, 2009, a revision of the Long Distance Walkers' Handbook): brief descriptions of named paths, with details of further information available.
 Updated information is available on the LDWA website.

-Long Distance Path Chart (Harvey, 2002): now a little out of date, but useful for overall planning.
+Long Distance Path Chart (Harvey Maps) (2002): now a little out of date, but useful for overall planning.

-For a comparison between the routes taken by the three guidebooks currently in print, see my page on planning your route.
+For a comparison between the routes taken by the four guidebooks currently in print, see my page on planning your route.

 If you are interested in walking end to end by road, in the quickest possible time, this book will help you: John O' Groats to Lands End, by Brian Smailes (Challenge Publications, 2004)